mankeli/hashembler/readme.markdown

 and CPP macros are used to convert 6502 syntax into function calls.

 This is mainly meant for my own use, so the design might change suddenly!
-(But it has remained quite stable since 2014)
+(But it has remained quite stable since fixing the opcode syntax in 2014)

 Usage
 -----
 Look at files in examples/ for an example.
-Basicly all 6502 mnemonics _should_ work as expected, and any normal c++ expression and/or function call can be used inside the 6502 code.
+The syntax might seem to be quite different from traditional 6502 assemblers, but actually it's main difference is the parameter and the fact that the addressing mode is coded into the mnemonic itself.

-Basicly the assembler does two passes, and runs all the C++ code with both passes.
+Basicly the assembler does as many passes it needs to resolve all labels, and runs all the C++ code on each pass.
 If you are doing something resource-intensive, you might perhaps want to look at the hashembler::g_pass variable, or do it in main().